 Patrick J. Brooks is a Senior Associate at the law firm of Squire, Sanders and Dempsey's Moscow office.
 He has a diverse corporate practice focused on cross-border transactions with a focus on mergers and acquisitions, private equity and corporate finance in Russia.
 He has represented both US and Russian companies in numerous M&A and investment ventures.
 Mr. Brooks focused the first 7 years of his legal career on corporate restructuring matters and U.S. bankruptcy law and has extensive experience in providing strategic counsel to distressed businesses, debtors, secured and unsecured creditors, asset purchasers and investors in connection with the restructuring and reorganization of distressed companies and the acquisition and divestiture and their assets.
 Mr. Brooks served as lead associate for the Official Committee of Unsecured Creditors of Enron Corp. in litigation seeking to avoid billions of dollars in transfers related to highly complex financing structures involving Enron and one of its tier-one banks.
 He leads the Mergers & Acquisitions Master Class at Pericles and team teaches Business Organizations with Professor Webb.

-Sergey Budylin is a senior lawyer at Roche & Duffay, where he has been advising on tax issues since 1993.
-He taught tax planning at the Higher School of Economics from 2005-2009.
+Sergey Budylin is an advisor at the Bartolius Law Office in Moscow.
 Mr. Budylin got his LLM, with honors, from Pericles in 2007, where he was the valedictorian of his class.
-Many of you I’m sure will remember him, as he still enjoys attending Pericles classes from time-to-time to expand his areas of knowledge.
-In addition to his Pericles degree, Mr. Budylin also holds a Candidate of Science in Physics from Moscow State University, a Diploma in business from Russian American Independent University (American University in Moscow), and a first law degree from the Russian Academy of Investment Specialists (GASIS).
-He is the author of numerous articles on tax and intellectual property issues, including several well-read English language articles on various topics of Russian law and comparative Russian-US law that have been published in prestigious US law journals.
+In addition to his Pericles degree, Sergey also holds a Candidate of Science in Physics from Moscow State University, a diploma in economics and management from the Russian American Independent University (American University in Moscow), and a law diploma from the Russian Academy of Investment Specialists (GASIS).
+Sergey has taught various courses (such as tax planning, English trusts, English contract law, comparative corporate law, and others) at the Higher School of Economics, the Moscow School for the Social and Economic Sciences (“Shaninka”), the Russian School of Private Law, and Pericles.
+He is the author of numerous articles on tax, intellectual property and civil law issues, including several well-read English language articles on various topics of Russian law and comparative Russian-US law that have been published in US an European law journals.

 Dustin Chaviano is from Chicago, Illinois.
 He spent ten years working in finance at the Chicago Board of Trade as a commodities broker, moving through various companies and positions on the busy trading floor.
 After the 2008 financial crisis, he left finance and decided to pursue an early love of teaching.
 He retrained as a teacher and then took a first teaching position Wuxi, China, teaching children from a very young age through high school.
 He recently moved to Moscow to work with a new, private school here, and to round out his schedule and keep a little bit of adult contact and business communication into the mix, he has agreed to teach TOEFL listening and speaking here at Pericles.
 Dustin holds a bachelor’s degree in Communications from Loyola University, Chicago, as well as various certificates in futures and options, and trading strategies.
 His personal interests are in American sports and movies.